 The TLT4CF do not take a wage or salary from any donation received, we believe a charity should be just that & not run as a non-profit limited company (CEO) as this leads to a clear elitism in the people getting the wage/salary versus the people actually giving their time & effort without cost, then seeing their hard earned donations removed for a wage or otherwise.

 A lot of wastage occurs because a comfortable wage or salary is available without recourse, a disconnect occurs from the true meaning of charity & why you do it.
-Proof of this is every where not least in our elected officials who because of easy access to money & almost all do what the others do because of the power of the situation.
+Proof of this is every where not least in our elected officials who because of easy access to money & almost all do what the others do because of the power of the situation and previous charity scandals.
 This, in a charity sense, is worse as parents watch their children suffer with lack of facilities, equipment, lack of critical research funding etc & at the same time see high wages & general wastage because a situation is allowed to occur, why doesn’t it change?

 True change rarely happens from the inside, I mean why would you if it’s so comfy?